mumble-voip/mumble/docs/dev/network-protocol/protocol_stack_tcp.md

 Mumble has a shallow and easy to understand stack.
-Basically it uses Google's Protocol Buffers[^1] with simple prefixing to distinguish the different kinds of packets sent through an TLSv1 encrypted connection.
+Basically it uses Google's Protocol Buffers[^1] with simple prefixing to distinguish the different kinds of packets sent through a TLSv1 encrypted connection.
 This makes the protocol very easily expandable.

 ![resources/mumble_packet.png](Mumble packet)